People

 Email Kiran

 Iris is a PhD student on the Wellcome Trust Hosts, Pathogens and Global Health Programme.
-Her rotation project aims to assess whether the growth medium impacts the collective antibiotic tolerance of Pseudomonas aeruginosa to the aminoglycoside tobramycin.
+Her PhD project aims to investigate the intra-macrophage lifestyle of Pseudomonas aeruginosa and its impacts on the evolution of antibiotic resistance and tolerance.
+She is co-supervised by Dr Maddie Moule

-Previously, Iris studied Microbiology at the University of Glasgow, where her final year project in the Roe Lab examined the effects of the amino acid D-serine on the Escherichia coli genotoxin colibactin.
-Following her growing interest in antimicrobial resistance, she pursued an MSc in Epidemiology of Infectious diseases and antimicrobial resistance.
-Her MSc project investigated certain biological fitness determinants of an emerging Streptococcus pyogenes genotype in the One Health Research into Bacterial Diseases lab.
+Iris studied Microbiology at the University of Glasgow, where her final year project in the Roe Lab examined D-serine’s effects on Escherichia coli genotoxic colibactin.
+She then pursued an MSc in Epidemiology of Infectious Diseases and Antimicrobial Resistance, investigating Streptococcus pyogenes genotype fitness determinants in the One Health Research into Bacterial Diseases lab.

 Beyond academic research, Iris is passionate about science communication engaging diverse audiences through outreach projects, public engagement initiatives and scientific illustration.
-In her free time, she also enjoys crocheting and hiking.
+In her free time, she also enjoys crocheting, drawing and hiking.

 Academic bio: